kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-Run_kubernetes-Locally/01-Create_Kubernetes_cluster_with_minikube/transcript.md

 kubectl get nodes
 ```

 We can get more info by setting the output flag to wide.

 ```
 kubectl get nodes -o wide
 ```

 here we can only see one node listed, which is expected since minikube only builds single node kube clusters.

-Ok, let's clear the screen now.

-I think we can now safely say that our kubectl client is definitely pointing to our minkube built kubecluster.
-There are a few other things I wanted to show you about minikube.